dylanmatthewcoito/mc3-password-generator/README.md

 ## Description

-This application is a password generator to provide secure passwords for users.
+This application is a password generator that provides a secure password for users.
+Simply following the prompts in the application will enable users to generate secure passwords tailored to the user's specifications and requirements/restrictions.

 ## Motivation to create application:

-This application will sove the problem of users having to manually configure a password that meets the security requirements of several applications and websites.
+This application will solve the problem of users having to manually configure a password that meets the security requirements of several applications and websites.

 ## Purpose and Lessons Learned

-This project was built to solve the underlying problem outline in 'Motivation to create application' (above).
+This project was built to solve the underlying problem outlined in 'Motivation to create application' (above).

 I learned that user account security is of untmost importance to the user and the companies involved.